bogdanrbucur/pal-e3/README.md

 ## Description

-A collection of methods for reading data from PAL e3 ERP using REST API and manipulating it.
+A collection of methods for interacting with MariApps PAL e3 ERP via REST API.

 ## Installation